 Here are a few reasons to love this soup:

-- Vegan & Gluten-Free: All ingredients used in this soup are naturally vegan and gluten-free, which makes this delicious soup a real crowd pleaser.
+- Vegan & Gluten-Free: All ingredients used in this soup are naturally vegan and gluten-free.
 It's a great option for Meatless Mondays too.

 You might also like: More Dump & Start Recipes from my Kitchen

-It takes a handful of pantry ingredients and a few fresh aromatics, like onion and garlic, to put this delicious soup on the table.
+It takes a handful of pantry ingredients and a few fresh aromatics to put this delicious soup on the table.
 Chances are, you already have most of them in your kitchen right now.
 Here's what you need:

-- Tomatoes: I use fire-roasted tomatoes in this recipe, but you can use regular diced, if that's what you have on hand.
-I also add about a tablespoon of sun-dried tomatoes in this soup, which add a nice sweet and tart taste.
-But, since my kids are a little fussy about those, I chop it up and they literally dissolve after pressure cooking.
+- Tomatoes: Fire-roasted tomatoes add a subtle smokiness.
+Feel free to use plain diced tomatoes instead.
+Sun-dried tomatoes add a balanced sweet and tart taste.
+But, since my kids are a little fussy about those, I chop them up and they dissolve after pressure cooking.
 You can skip them if you like.
 I also add tomato paste which adds a subtle sweet taste and helps thicken the soup.

-- Chili garlic Sauce: Not a traditional ingredient for a Moroccan style dish, but I love how this adds an intense and bold flavor to the broth.
+- Chili garlic Sauce: Not a traditional ingredient for a Moroccan-style dish, but I love the subtle spicy-garlicky kick it adds to the broth.

-- Broth: I love using a low-sodium vegetable broth for this soup as it enhances the base flavors of the soup.
+- Broth: I use low-sodium vegetable broth as it enhances the base flavors of the soup.
 Feel free to use chicken stock if that's what you have on hand.
+Water is a simpler substitute.

-- Finishing Flavors: Freshly squeezed lemon juice and a touch of honey or agave really tie in all the flavors.
-Adding honey or agave is optional though, so taste it and decide if you want to add it or not.
+- Finishing Flavors: Freshly squeezed lemon juice brightens up the soup.
+A touch of honey or agave tie in all the flavors, it is optional though.

 How to Make Moroccan Chickpea Soup

 Here is a dump-and-start recipe for Moroccan Chickpea Soup in Instant Pot.
-That means, simply add in all the ingredients in the pot, turn it on and enjoy!
+That means, simply add all the ingredients to the pot, turn it on, and enjoy!
 Here's how I make it:

 Step 1: Turn on the Instant Pot and add all the ingredients listed under 'Pressure cook'.
-Give it a stir.
+Stir to mix everything.

-Step 2: Close the lid and set Manual/Pressure Cook for 8 mins at high-pressure Set the vent to sealing position.
+Step 2: Close the lid and set Manual or Pressure Cook for 8 mins at high-pressure.
+Set the vent to sealing position.
 Once cooking is done, let the pressure release naturally for 5-10 minutes.
 After that manually release the remaining pressure.

 Step 3: Open the lid after the pin drops.
 Using a potato masher, mash a few beans to thicken the soup a bit.
 Add chopped spinach, juice of ½ a lemon, and a teaspoon of honey.
 Stir and let it sit for 5 minutes.